Part 2 of 4 – The benefits of working with a great financial adviser

-I have enclosed and highlighted below the top 10 benefits of working with a great financial adviser.
+Continuing in the theme of my latest blog ‘what to look for in a great financial adviser‘.
+I have put together the below top 10 benefits of working with a great financial adviser.

 Your financial goals will usually change over the years.
 When you are younger, you may want to buy a house, save for your children’s education, and perhaps start a business.
-You can afford to take more risks, and your portfolio should be geared more toward growth than income.
+You can afford to except more volatility, and your portfolio should be geared more toward growth than income.
 As you get closer to retirement age, you become more averse to risk, and you seek safety in income-producing investments.
-Your focus, rightly so, should shift away from speculative investments and risky stocks that can potentially go down in value.
+Your focus, rightly so, should shift away from speculative investments and riskier investments that can potentially go down in value.
 Your adviser will sit down with you, get to know you, and come up with a strategy that will best suit your short- and long-term needs.
-For more information, read my recent blog “Pound Cost Ravaging – The beast that can destroy your pension pot“.

-Managing risk is a fundamental skill that every investment adviser learns to master before ever seeing a client.
-It takes discipline and a certain mindset to refrain from putting the bulk of your money into one or several hot stocks.
-Hot stocks may soar for awhile, but eventually, they come back down to earth.
+Managing risk is a fundamental skill that every investment adviser must learn to master before ever seeing a client.
+It takes discipline and education to refrain from putting the majority of your money into one or several hot or fashionable investments.
+Some territorial and sector specific funds may soar for a while, but eventually, they come back down to earth.
 While the ultimate decision to buy or sell any shares or investments is up to you, it is never wise to make a trading decision without understanding the possible consequences.
 Your adviser is there to temper your unbridled enthusiasm and make suggestions on how to build a portfolio that reflects your investment goals but does not take unnecessary risk.
+At the same time like any piece of advice you should always question and challenge your adviser.

 One of the most common problems with portfolios that are not managed by a professional is that they do not contain the right asset allocation for the age and risk tolerance of the portfolio’s owner.
-An adviser can tell you how much you should have in shares, bonds, precious metals, property, or any other types of investments.
+An adviser can help you understand what you should have in shares, bonds, equity markets, precious metals, property, or any other types of investments.
+However more often than not for most investors diversification is key to sensible investing.

 Staying with the same investment for too long is a problem many amateur investors tend to make.
 When there are better opportunities to be had, your adviser is there to motivate you to make changes now.